Xnrrrrrr/1.0-Var-Types-and-Data/README.md

 ![image](https://github.com/Xnrrrrrr/1.0-Var-Types-and-Data/assets/133546385/427f1b6b-eb35-4cf1-a495-54d259473943)

 Typically before we run any inferential analysis we have a research question or hypothesis that we are trying to test.
-Examples of such research questions within the context of SRA may include:
+Examples of such research questions within the context of Security may include:

 Is there a relationship between the number of people affected in a cyber attack and the financial loss incurred by an organization?
 Does the type of cyber attack used have an impact on the number of records breached?